Adult SALMON ID Guide

 |Color||Larger and fewer spots.
 Green heads and maroon flanks when mature||Mature fish are usually brownish-green with large peanut or 'W' spots||Pink cheeks and flanks, smaller spots on body and tail|

-Steelhead and rainbow trout are the same species (Oncorhynchus mykiss).
-Steelhead migrate to the ocean while rainbow trout stay in streams.
+Steelhead and coastal rainbow trout are the same species (Oncorhynchus mykiss).
+Steelhead migrate to the ocean while coastal rainbow trout stay in streams.
 Steelhead have a longer, skinnier body shape than coho and Chinook salmon, usually no hook nose on males, pink cheek and flanks on mature males, small numerous spots on body and tail.
 The most definitive characteristic for identification is the pure white mouth.

 Coho are deeper bodied than steelhead, spots are larger and less numerous than on steelhead.
 Males often have a hook nose.
 Coloration of mature fish often includes red (maroon) flanks and a green head.
 Note the white gum line against a black mouth, this will be the most definitive characteristic for identification.
 The nares (nostrils) will also be highlighted with white.